-The use of tobacco products, as well as other nicotine delivery systems, such as electronic smoking devices, are a health, safety, and environmental hazard for students, staff, visitors, and school facilities.
-The use of any, and all tobacco and nicotine products shall be prohibited in all school buildings, on District owned sites, and when on school-sponsored field trips.
+The Board recognizes that the use of tobacco products, as well as other nicotine delivery systems, such as electronic smoking devices, are a health, safety, and environmental hazard for students, staff, visitors, and school facilities.
+The Board is acutely aware of the serious health risks associated with the use of these products, both to users and non-users, and that their use or promotion on school grounds and at off-campus school-sponsored events is detrimental to the health and safety of students, staff, and visitors.
+The Board also believes accepting tobacco industry gifts or materials will send an inconsistent message to students, staff, and visitors.

-It shall be a violation to use, consume, or sell any commercial tobacco products, tobacco-related devices, imitation tobacco products, or electronic smoking or vaping devices, regardless of content at any time on school property or at off-campus, school-sponsored events.
-The ban encompasses all employees, patrons, visitors, or any others attending events or meetings, and shall be, in effect at all times (24 hours a day).
-The possession and/or use of tobacco or nicotine products by a minor is prohibited in all school buildings, District owned sites, and when on school-sponsored field trips.
+It shall be a violation of this policy for any student of the District to possess, use, consume, display, promote, or sell any tobacco products, tobacco industry brand, tobacco-related devices, imitation tobacco products, or electronic smoking or vaping devices, regardless of content, including smoking as defined in this policy, at any time on school property or at off-campus, school-sponsored events.
+The Board authorizes the District Administrator to take reasonable measures related to the Board's expectation that the promotion and display of tobacco and related products on school property or at off-campus, school-sponsored events is prohibited.